 – How much preparation do you put into taking photographs/series of photographs?

 There is so much more to capturing a moment than just taking the photo.
 For one to capture the desired image, the subject needs to be comfortable with the photographer.
-Last year, I spent a few months doing a story on a disease known as CKDnT (Chronic Kidney Disease of Non-Traditional Cause) that was—and still is—wiping out a village in northern Nicaragua.
-The village is inundated with death and grief.
-It took a long time before the people in the village would trust me.
-I would take the kids to the circus, cook families dinner, and stay over for nights at a time just so the people would be comfortable enough with me for me to take some photos.
-Once I even spent three days cutting sugarcane with the locals in 40C heat just to take a dozen photos at the end.
+In 2016, I spent a few months photographing a story on a kidney disease known as CKDnT that has killed more than 20,000 people in one small community in Nicaragua.
+The village, Chichigalpa, is inundated with death and grief.
+It took a long time before the people in the community would trust me.
+I would take the kids to the circus, cook family’s dinner, and stay over for nights at a time just so the people would be comfortable enough with me for me to take their photograph.
+A crucial part of the story was to photograph sugar cane cutters at work and so I even spent three days cutting sugarcane with a group of men in 40C heat just to take a dozen photos at the end.

 – Where is your photography going?
 What projects would you like to accomplish?